What is a workflow system?

 A workflow system is a way to digitize repetitive and complex tasks so that they become efficient and bring about effective results.
 Workflow systems can also handle process overlaps, data integration requirements, external dependencies, etc.

 In the pioneering years of automation, businesses put IT in complete control of workflows and everything around it.
-But that’s changing fast with recent advancements in software development; vendors are blurring the lines between IT and general software users.
+But that’s changing fast with recent advancements in software development; vendors are blurring the lines between IT and general workflow management software users.

 In today’s market, a quality workflow system has the following features: